python/mypy/docs/source/error_code_list.rst

     reveal_type(value) # Revealed type is "builtins.str"

-Note that in cases you ignore this error, mypy will usually still infer the types you expect.
+Note that in cases where you ignore this error, mypy will usually still infer the types you expect.

 See :ref:`overloading <function-overloading>` for more explanation.